mridul037/mridul037/README.md

 **Quote of the hour:**

-The only sin is to make a choice without knowing you are making one.
+So much complexity in software comes from trying to make one thing do two things.

-~ Jonathan Shewchuk
+~ Ryan Singer
 <pre>

 </pre>